jadonharsh109/Terraform-AWS-AppRunner/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables of AWS account to your terraform.tfvars file
+To run this project, you will need to add the following environment variables of the AWS account to your [terraform.tfvars]([https://www.google.com](https://github.com/jadonharsh109/Terraform-AWS-AppRunner/blob/fb4c3edcbf849c2be8f2e378484e9e96f3096e58/Terraform%20App%20Runner%20Env/terraform.tfvars) file

 `access_key`